BlockDAG Hackathon Rules

 Original Work: All projects must be started and completed during the official hackathon period.
 Pre-existing code or solutions must be declared and approved by the organizers.

-Code of Conduct: All participants must adhere to the and maintain a respectful and inclusive environment.
+Code of Conduct: All participants must adhere to the HackerEarth Code of Conduct and maintain a respectful and inclusive environment.

 Each team must submit the following: